Finding a vehicle of interest from the Investigation

 "vehicle outside two days ago".

-manually scanning hours of video.
+scanning hours of video.

 (Optional) If natural language search returns too many matches, select filters to